AWS

 Update an existing deployment

-To change something about a running cluster (scale a node group, add a gpu group, change tags, switch EFS throughput), edit your config and re-run:
+To change something about a running cluster (scale a node group, add a gpu group, change tags, switch EFS throughput), edit your config and re-run the deploy commands as described in Update a cluster.

 Changing region, project_name, or vpc_cidr_block triggers destructive resource recreation.
 Treat these as one-way decisions.